 The political system of socialism believed that a country's industry should be owned by the common people in order to support greater equality.

-This was opposed to capitalist systems that was popular in Europe and the west, which believed that individuals should be allowed to create their own wealth and spend it as they please.
+This was opposed to capitalist systems that were popular in Europe and the west, which believed that individuals should be allowed to create their own wealth and spend it as they please.

-Under the soviet system, rather than a king making decision for the country, councils of workers, called 'soviets', were to make these decisions.
+Under the soviet system, rather than a king making decisions for the country, councils of workers, called 'soviets', were to make these decisions.

 However, the party leaders of the Bolsheviks usually took over the decision-making power anyway.